SanjivPossible/BulkEmailing/README.md

 Feel free to <a href="mailto:sanjiv.possible@gmail.com">contact us</a> if you have any question

 # License
-bEmailing is available under the MIT license.
+beeEmailing is available under the MIT license.